-Registration is now open for the Hiroshima G7 Youth Summit.
-The summit will take place 25 - 27 April in Hiroshima and is open to all young people eager to advance efforts for a world without nuclear weapons.
+The summit will take place 25 - 27 April in Hiroshima.
+50 young people, mostly from G7 countries will attend to advance efforts for a world without nuclear weapons.
 This is a once in a lifetime opportunity to meet with survivors, visit Hiroshima, and connect with others in advance of the G7 summit.
 This ICAN summit is hosted and co-organised by The Center for Peace, Hiroshima University.

 About the Event

 The Youth Summit programme will include first-hand accounts of nuclear weapons survivors and the knowledge of renowned physicists, legal experts, political scientists, sociologists and economists.
 Participants will have an invaluable opportunity to visit the A-bombed remains and peace museum unique to Hiroshima, as well as build relationships with one another.

 The summit programme will include first-hand accounts of nuclear weapons survivors and the knowledge of renowned physicists, legal experts, political scientists, sociologists and economists.